armony1/Competitions/README.md

 # Competitions

-Competitions i joined, all have links inside folders
+Competitions i joined and notebooks that i have created for various datasets